markaguiar/markaguiar.github.io/bio.md

 life-cycle consumption, time allocation, inequality, and trends in labor supply.
 His recent research includes work on young men's labor supply and hand-to-mouth consumption behavior.

 Professor Aguiar is a research associate at the National Bureau of Economic Research and serves as co-director of the NBER's program on International Finance and Macroeconomics (IFM).
+He is also co-director of the Griswold Center for Economic Policy Studies at Princeton.
 Professor Aguiar was co-editor of the *American Economic Review*.
 He has previously served on the board of editors for the *American Economic
 Review,* the *Review of Economic Dynamics *and *AEJ:
 Macroeconomics.*